fine art dog pet portraits by commission

 Welcome to our dog portraits in detail gallery.
 We have collated this page of dog portraits to show our portraits truly up close and in detail.
 It can be very difficult for prospective clients to see what their dog portrait could be like when they stand right up close to it.
 Obviously viewers wouldn’t normally be standing too close to a painting or drawing, however we really wanted to show how much detail goes into each portrait.
 If you have already taken a look around our website you will know that we create our portraits in two mediums - oil paintings on canvas and pencil drawings.
 We have used most mediums over the years however we find these the best mediums to portray dogs in.
 As you can see from our close up photos, how much time and dedication goes into them.
-We hope you enjoy viewing our gallery, why not let us know by sharing our page on social media using the buttons below.

 This is a detail of an oil painting Nicholas completed of a Bichon Fries called Lulu.
 The client requested the whole photo to be painted, with lulu sat in her garden with all of the foliage behind and you can just about see a few leaves in the cropped photo below.